lunafantasy/lunafantasy/README.md

 I'm a 19 year old Full Stack development student, currently attending classes at Ibmec, Rio.

 I'm also a massive fan of retro and experimental games, such as Yume Nikki, Fatum Betula, Shenmue, Ridge Racer, just to name a few.
-(I really like the PS1 graphics lmao), and I strive to learn Unity and Blender.
+(I really like the PS1 graphics lmao).
+I strive to learn Unity and Blender.

 Probably the biggest Yabujin and Aphex Twin fan out there, just sayin'.